 New for IBC 2017 is the DVMon QAM.
 Supporting all three J.83 technical standards, DVMon QAM provides integrated RF and MPEG-TS quality of service monitoring in a compact, affordable package.
 It sports two RF inputs with built-in demodulation and RF signal analysis, as well as two independent ASI output ports for monitoring.

-The DVMon XS in a portable, compact form factor was launched at NAB 2017.
+The DVMon XS in a portable, compact form factor was first introduced at NAB 2017.

 DVStor is a self-contained transport stream recording and playout solution.
 It archives transport stream data complete with all services, SI/PSIP tables and any private metadata.
 Transport stream data can be recorded in full, or as a selected subset of content.
 Inputs to the DVStor can be over a Gigabit Ethernet interface or an optional ASI input.
 DVStor can play out a custom playlist of content recorded off the input or evergreen material uploaded from asset store.
 Content in the DVStor can be played out over IP or the optional ASI output.